WheteThunger/VehicleDeployedLocks/README.md

 #### CanDeployVehicleCodeLock / CanDeployVehicleKeyLock

 - Called when a player or a plugin tries to deploy a lock to a vehicle.
-- Returning `false` will prevent the lock from being deployed, and none of the player's items will be consumed.
+- Returning `false` will prevent the lock from being deployed.
+None of the player's items will be consumed.
 - Returning `null` will result in the default behavior.

 ```csharp